JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 ---
 title: Is Eleventy really that simple?
-Comparing Origami and Eleventy for a sample blog
+Comparing a sample blog in Origami and Eleventy
 draft: true
 ---

 I want to quantify and characterize the relative simplicity and explicitness of a site created with [Web Origami](https://weborigami.org) with one created in [Eleventy](https://www.11ty.dev), a popular static site generator.
 (Last year I [compared Origami with Astro](https://jan.miksovsky.com/posts/2025/05-02-concise-expressions) with similar results.)

 This post is for people who want to build (or rebuild) a site.
-If you already love Eleventy, I’m genuinely happy you’ve found something that works for you!
-For everyone else, I hope this helps you make an informed decision so you can achieve your goals.
+If you already love Eleventy, I’m happy you’ve found something that works for you!
+For everyone else, I hope this can help inform your decision.

-I think comparision shows that, if you want to understand your own blog, then:
+I think the comparision shows that, if you want to understand your own blog, then:

 1. Explicit connections between source files are simpler than implicit connections.
 1. Code is more concise than configuration.